liferay/liferay-docs/develop/tutorials/articles/340-osgi-basics-for-liferay-development/03-adding-third-party-libraries-to-a-module.markdown

 [optional dependencies](https://maven.apache.org/guides/introduction/introduction-to-optional-and-excludes-dependencies.html).
 If your module requires such artifacts, add them as you would another third party library.

-+$$$

-**Note:** If the library you've added as a dependency in your `build.gradle` file has transitive dependencies, you can reference them in an `-includeresource:` instruction by name without having to add them explicitly to the list of dependencies.
+**Note:** If the library you've added as a dependency in your `build.gradle` file has transitive dependencies, you can reference them by name in an `-includeresource:` instruction without having to add them explicitly to the dependency list.
 See how it's used in the Maven section next.

-$$$

 ### Embedding a Library Using Maven or Ivy [](id=embedding-libraries-using-maven-or-ivy)